 Getting customer care pressure from two directions can place greater stress on your fulfillment and return/refund teams.
 In contrast, customers nurtured on your other channels deal directly with you, and you have more flexibility when resolving disputes and satisfying the customer.

 If you are seriously considering selling on Amazon, there are a few things you should think about.
-Most likely, you will see a boost in sales and greater brand awareness.
+You will likely see a boost in sales and greater brand awareness.
 But fast growth presents new challenges.
-Additionally, the Amazon Marketplace works differently than your own eCommerce store.
+Additionally, the Amazon Marketplace works differently than your ecommerce store.

 Product demand and competition can impact your performance on Amazon.
 It may be helpful to search for competitors on Amazon and note customer reviews.